PaLangCODE/SkillBlock/README.md

 At PaLangCODE, we’re a team of 4 student engineers covering skill-sets from blockchain, front-end dedicated ReactJS.
 Over the course of the last 1 months we’ve evaluated and built products on 4 different blockchains in search of the right fit for our backend.
 Our core team has worked together in the future-of-work industry for over 6 months.
 We’ve all been heads down on building out the core platform.
 As the solution architect, I personally experimented with MATIC in my spare time and quickly found it a pleasure to use.
 Having developed in the Moralis SDK for most of my experience and VS Code tooling made it very fast to turn out a usable product.

-# What's next?

-## Deliverables

-With the limited resources (me) and time available I’ve focused purely on the smart contract.
-We’ve commenced the front-end in React.
-We will continue to work on this over the coming weeks to bring the full benefit of the DApp.

 ## Roadmap